blabla1337/skf-flask/skf/markdown/code_examples/django/39-code_example--XML_injection_prevention--.md

 	Whenever your XML function does not encode your data on the fly, you may want to write your own function for achieving this.
 See the code examples and search for "Input encoding" for more detailed information.
 	"""

-	# Let us take an easy example where we store your favorite number name into a XML file.
-	from lxml import etree
+	//Let us take an easy example where we store your favorite number name into a XML file. from lxml import etree

-	# Create Root Element employees
+	//Create Root Element employees

 	root = etree.Element("employees")

-	# Create child Element for employees
+	//Create child Element for employees
 	employee = etree.SubElement(root, "employee")
 	name = etree.SubElement(employee, "name")

-	# Insert the text in name tag
+	//Insert the text in name tag
 	name.text = request.form['name']

-	#Save it in xml file
+	//Save it in xml file
 	with open("test.xml", "w") as f:
 		f.write(etree.tostring(root, pretty_print=True))